Porsuk Inscription

 The Porsuk Inscription from Porsuk in south Turkey dates from Neo-Hittite times around the beginning of the first millennium BC and is engraved on a rectangular stone block.
+It has been tentatively dated to the 8th century BC, the era of the Luwian kingdom of Tuwanuwa.

+The inscription is dedicated by the military commander Parahwaras.
+He mentions his father Atis, his grandfather Nunas, and the king Masaurhisas which he apparently served.
+The people mentioned in the text are not otherwise known.
+Parahwaras' patron god was Šarruma.
+Daniel Schwemer considered this god to have an Anatolian name.
+Both Dennis Pardee and Gary Beckman classified the god's name as Hurrian.

 Discovery

 The stone was discovered before 1960 on the hill of Zeyve Höyük, a pre-historic hill-settlement near the town of Porsuk, about 8 km east of Ulukışla in the Turkish Province of Niğde.
 According to the Niğde Archaeological Museum's admission record, it was found "between the railway and asphalt street on the new road towards a nitrate factory" and brought to the museum by the Muhtar of the town, Hasan Altan.
 Its inventory number in the museum is 52.

 Description

 According to John David Hawkins, the stone block is made of white limestone, while Dietrich Berges and Johannes Nollé say it is light brown tufa.
 It measures 129 cm wide, 31 cm high and 35 cm deep.
 On the upper side there are holes at left and right, which were used at that time for metal clips for securing masonry.
 Therefore, it is likely that the stone was part of a wall.
 On the upper edge of the front face is a one-line inscription in Luwian hieroglyphs, which is 14 cm high and runs from right to left.
 On the left edge under the inscription is another single-line right-to-left inscription.
 The inscription probably continued on other stones and then returned in a boustrophedon style which is not unusual in Luwian inscriptions.
 In that case, the isolated signs (zi+ra/i), which according to Hawkins might be a verb-ending, would be the end of the text.